rubymonsters/ruby-for-beginners/15_everything_an_object.md

 => [:*, :+, :-, :/, :between?, :even?, :odd?, :zero?]
 ```

-If you do this, you'll see that the object `1` actually has a lot more method
+If you do this yourself, you'll see that the object `1` actually has a lot more
-names.
-We have stripped the array down a little, because we want to talk about
+methods.
+We have stripped the array down a little, because we want to talk
-some of these methods.
+about some of these methods.

 #### Operators are methods